Pan is a Greek god that rules the wilderness. He naps, plays the pan flute, and lives life to its fullest.

 When Pan happened by, he did what any sensible person would do.
 He cut the reeds to different lengths and whipped up a brand new musical instrument: the pan pipes.
 The river nymphs must have been horrified.

 From that day on, Pan was scarcely ever seen without the pan flute.

 At some point between napping, debauchery, and playing a sick new folk song on his pan flute, Pan also tried to romance a nymph named Pitys.
 Two versions of this myth exist within Greek mythology.

-Now, in the case he was successful, Pitys was murdered out of jealousy by Boreas.
+Now, in this case, he was successful, but Pitys was murdered out of jealousy by Boreas.
 The god of the North wind also vied for her affection, but when she chose Pan over him, Boreas threw her from a cliff.
 Her body was made into a pine tree by a pitying Gaia.
-In the likely instance that Pitys wasn’t attracted to Pan, she was turned into a pine tree by the other gods to escape his ceaseless advances.

 Pan would go on to famously pursue the Oread nymph, Echo.

 The Greek author Longus describes that Echo once rejected the nature god’s advances.
 The denial angered Pan, who consequently inspired a great madness over local shepherds.
 This potent madness caused the shepherds to tear Echo to pieces.
 While the whole thing could be chalked up to Echo just not being into Pan, Photius’ Bibliotheca suggests that Aphrodite made the love unrequited.